languagetool-org/languagetool/trunk/JLanguageTool/README.txt

   Use Options -> Language Settings -> Writing Aids -> Edit... to disable LightProof and enable LanguageTool for English.

+  If you are using LibreOffice 3.5+ and you want to check Russian texts:
+  Use Options -> Language Settings -> Writing Aids -> Edit... to disable LightProof and enable LanguageTool for Russian.

   Note that there will also be a new menu item "LanguageTool" under the "Tools" menu.
   If the native spelling and grammar dialog doesn't check grammar,